XDwightsBeetsX/topography/README.md

 ### **[Inverse Distance Weighting (IDW)](/topography/docs/idw.md)**

-A given point `P(x, y)` is determined by the values of its neighbors, inversely to the distance of each neighbor.
+A given point `P(x, y)` is determined by the values of its neighbors, inversely proportional to the distance of each neighbor.

 `P` is more heavily influenced by nearer points via a weighting function `w(x, y)`.